yochaigal/cairn/wip/2e/dungeon-seeds.md

 - **Light**: Wall sconces are built into the walls in every room.
 None are lit.
 - **Smell**: Damp, dirt, and hints of sulfur.
 - **Noise**: Distant shouting, along with an occasional rumbling and creaking throughout.
+- **Build**: The walls and floor are made of a white, petrified wood that is malleable with effort.

 ### Entrance: Circle of Menhirs